jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   <p align="center"><em>:(</em></p>
 </p>

-- Qawasha super bummed (along with the rest of the group) hops onto Undril's back and they charge across the first level drop floor unscathed.
+- Qawasha super bummed (along with the rest of the group) hops onto Undril's back and they charge across the first level drop floor to the rest of the party unscathed.
   - Turns out you should've listened to the Crocodile story.
 All you needed was to ride a persons back.
 - After dashing over Qawasha and Undril cure wounds on the party and head back to the entrance of the shrine.
 - To get some more HP back, Freya and Pan patch up the rest of the wounds.

 #### Gotta Double Strap This Backpack
-- After realizing you gotta have a friend on you from before the party assumes you gotta be carrying someone.
+- After realizing you gotta have a friend on you the party assumes you gotta be carrying someone for like ever.
 So, Pan hops on Skógur's back and they hop down to a glowing tile to try and get things moving.
-- Rez and Pan follow shortly climbing up the second tier.
+- Rez and Pan follow shortly crossing the drop floor and climbing up to the second tier.
 - Fearful a wrong backpack-buddy-move could end them Skógur and Pan stay put on the first tile.
 - They then notice that the glyphs on the wall ahead outline a path to safey.
 - Freya using her Monk nimbleness takes the plunge and is able to cross the fire pit without injury.
 But isn't tall enough to see over the next 7' tier.
 - Still not knowing the backpack rules exactly and what reallly is up on the next level Freya scurries back to the other side.
-- Hopping on Rez' back they both head to the other side of the second tier.
+- Hopping on Rez' back they both head to the other side of the second tier to the next level's wall.
 - Peering up they see that there are glowing glyphs in the door on the next tier with some holes in the shape of hands inlaid into it.

 <p align="center">